Mirantis/k0rdent-enterprise-docs-publish/docs/addons/ceph/ceph-user-scenarios.md

 # Ceph User Scenarios

-This section outlines common scenarios for using Ceph as a storage backend in Kubernetes workloads and in KubeVirt environments.
+This section outlines common scenarios for using Ceph as a storage backend for Kubernetes workloads and in KubeVirt environments.
 It demonstrates how Ceph, when integrated with {{{ docsVersionInfo.k0rdentName}}} via `MiraCeph`, simplifies storage provisioning by automatically generating the necessary StorageClasses and PVs.

 ## Ceph Block PVC Creation